MystenLabs/sui/crates/sui-framework/docs/zkp.md

 ## Function `prepare_verifying_key`

-@param veriyfing_key: An Arkworks canonical serialization of a verifying key.
+@param verifying_key: An Arkworks canonical serialization of a verifying key.

 Returns four vectors of bytes representing the four components of a prepared verifying key.
 This step computes one pairing e(P, Q), and binds the verification to one particular proof statement.